 What is a pump curve?

-Pumps are rated based on the delivery of water without a change in height.
+Pumps are rated based on the delivery of water, without a change in height.
 A 2000 gallon per hour (gph) pump will deliver 2000 gph pump will deliver 2000 gph across a level surface.
-The amount will be less as the height of the outlet rises.
-At some point the outlet will be too high for the pump and no water will flow known as pump cut-off.
+The amount will decrease as the height of the outlet rises.
+At some point, the outlet will be too high for the pump and no water will flow, this is known as the pump cut-off.
 The pump curve is the graph that shows how much water the pump will deliver at varying heights.

 Should I put chemicals in my pond to keep it clean?

 A healthy pond is one that has vibrant natural cleansing system.
-Bacteria eats the waste and the bacteria feeds fish and plants.
-If this system is working the pond shouldn't need any chemicals.
-Most urban ponds benefit from the regular addition of beneficial bacteria to support that cycle.
+Bacteria not only eats the waste, but also feeds the fish and plants.
+If this system is working correctly, the pond shouldn't need any chemicals.
+Most urban ponds benefit from the regular addition of helpful bacteria to support their cycle.
 If you have algae or other challenges, we have many natural additives that will help alleviate those problems and build a healthy ecosystem in your pond.

 How often do I have to add water to my pond?